kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 reported this bug to the public transportation company.
 The next day, the young guy was **arrested by the police early in the morning**.

-Later that day, BKK Zrt. and T-Systems Zrt. made a common announcement in which they stated that "the developer company had to report the event 'which reached a certain level' to the police because of a strict internal policy."
-They added that "they were very sad to hear that the suspect is such a young student who seemed to have good intentions based on his interviews in the media".
+Later that day, BKK Zrt. and T-Systems Zrt. made a common announcement in which they stated that

+> The developer company had to report the event "which reached a certain level" to the police because of a strict internal policy.

+They added that they were very sad to hear that the suspect is such a young student who seemed to have good intentions based on his interviews in the media.

 This is just insane.
 Arresting an ethical hacker for helping a company out?
 I'll write more about this topic a bit later, but let's just continue the original story with the fun part!